HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing

 \subsection{Language-based and Sketch-based Semantic Soft Data}

-The human primarily acts as an auxiliary (and imperfect) semantic information source that can interface with the robot at any time via either one of two methods.
+The human primarily acts as an auxiliary and imperfect semantic information source that can interface with the robot at any time via either one of two methods.
 The first interface allows the human to compose linguistic statements that are parsed and interpreted as target state observations.
 As shown in Fig. \ref{fig:marquee}, these are modeled in the structured form `Target \emph{is/is not} \emph{Desc} \emph{Ref}', where the \emph{Desc} and \emph{Ref} elements are taken from a defined set of semantic terms, i.e a codebook, and the \emph{is/is not} field toggles between positive and negative data \cite{koch2007exploiting}.
 In prior work \cite{sample2012experimental,ahmed2013bayesian,sweet2016structured,lore2016deep,burks2018closed}, probabilistic likelihoods were developed for all possible statements in a given codebook to support recursive Bayesian fusion of linguistic human and robot sensor data.
 Since these works considered only \textit{fully known} environments, all relevant semantic references could be enumerated in advance.
-However, in the motivating problem the space has not been mapped in high detail prior to the search, so the codebook is at best only partially defined at mission start.
+However, in the motivating problem the space has not been mapped in high detail prior to the search, so the codebook is only partially defined at mission start.
 While this initially reduces the information available to the robot, the capability to reason and learn with sparsely detailed maps provides new opportunities for practical implementation.